Beyond the Tagus River: In and Around Évora – Part I

 For a more rustic but equally unique experience, stay at Herdade da Maroteira, a farm with private cottage accommodation for small groups.
 Herdade da Maroteira is about 45 kilometers away from Évora.
 Exploring the estate’s vineyards is just the tip of the iceberg.
 Maroteira is a full-on rural tourism experience.
 See the estate’s Iberian pigs roaming free on farm property.
 If visiting in May or June, you might catch the annual cork harvest.

 In this first installment of Beyond the Tagus, we’ve offered up some of our favorite places in and around Évora.
-We hope these whet your appetite … but if you’re keen for a bespoke itinerary, let us craft a customized tour just for you!
+We hope these (along with the 2nd and 3rd installments) whet your appetite … but if you’re keen on a bespoke itinerary, let us craft a customized tour just for you!

 The contrast between the dark night sky and the illumination of the stars, planets, and galaxies within